sifrr/sifrr/README.md

 * * *

-sifrr is a set of customizable, independent libraries for creating modern webapps.
+sifrr is a set of customizable, independent libraries for creating modern and fast webapps.

 ## Packages